andrewlopezcodes/updateSync/README.md

 # updateSync

-## A CLI tool to keep track of file updates and restart server
+## A CLI tool to listen for file updates.

 ## To Use